fahimnirjon/Expense-Tracker/README.md

 This repository contains the code corresponding to an in-depth tutorial available on our

 If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these ste
+Follow our tutorial to learn how to build projects like these

 ## <a name="introduction">🤖 Introduction</a>